olcf/olcf-test-harness/docs/_sources/user_guide/extensions.rst.txt

 Monitoring the health of individual nodes
 =========================================

-In many-node systems, it can be very difficult to monitor the health of specific nodes.
+In many-node systems, it can be very difficult to monitor the health of each node.
 To address this, the OTH supports node-centric monitoring.
 Similar to metrics logging, this extension requires that InfluxDB event logging is enabled, and this extension is triggered by the presence of a *nodecheck.txt* file in the Run_Archive directory of a test launch.
 This extension also requires geospatial information about the node, by default.